xheuz/blockchain-developer-bootcamp-final-project/README.md

 Traditionally we have a way to create a Trust or Will via an Executor for tangible and financial (fiat) assets but not for digital assets.
 The Executor is responsible for making sure that the wishes are carried out dutifully.
 Executors are commonly attorneys or trusted family members.
 There is a long process for beneficiaries to access or claim an inheritance: asset inventory, asset valuation, bill pay, tax and returns, distribution and only after going through all those long and painful steps the inheritance can finally be released.
 Also depending on where you live you can have different processes or rules to claim your inheritance.

-This project aims to provide a dapp that works as a Trust or Will.
+This project aims to provide a dapp that works as a Trustee.
 Basically allows anybody to protect their digital assets in a simple and homogeneous manner.
-Those digital assets then will only be accessible to beneficiaries added by the owner of the Trust or Will.
+Those digital assets then will only be accessible to beneficiaries added by the owner (testator) of the Trust or Will.
 In order to inherit those assets the owner should be already dead or he is unable to manage them for any reason.
 This is a way to secure that your assets will be distributed to those you really love.
 This is a very fast way for inheritance as well solves the issue of having to pay crazy amounts of money to third parties and trusting them to deliver everything as planned.

 ### What is this project about?

-A decentralized Trust or Will application.
+A decentralized Trust or Will application that will work as a Trustee.

 ### Why building this project?